Charles Jackson (serial killer)

-Charles Jackson Jr. (February 12, 1937 – February 15, 2002), known as The East Bay Slayer, was an American serial killer, responsible for the murders of at least seven women and one man between 1975 and 1982 in the San Francisco Bay area.
+Charles Jackson Jr. (February 12, 1937 – February 15, 2002), known as The East Bay Slayer, was an American serial killer and rapist who murdered at least seven women and one man in the San Francisco Bay area between 1975 and 1982.
 Convicted of a single murder, he died in prison in 2002 before the more complete exposure of his crimes was revealed based on DNA profiling.
 He is also suspected of committing several more murders.

-Personal life
+Early life

 Charles Jackson Jr. was born on February 12, 1937, in Louisiana.
 Shortly after birth, his family moved to Mississippi, where young Charles grew up in the countryside.
 He lived in a socially disadvantageous environment, as his father was an alcoholic who was aggressive towards him and other family members.
 Due to material difficulties, Jackson dropped out of high school in the early 1950s and started spending a lot of time on the street.
-He became involved with the criminal subcultures, and soon delved into crime himself.
+He became involved with the criminal subcultures and soon delved into crime himself.

+Crimes

 In 1953, at the age of 16, Jackson was arrested and charged with theft.
 Subsequently, his crimes only got worse.
-He moved to California in the late 1950s along with his mother, and over the next 20 years, Jackson was repeatedly arrested on charges of committing crimes such as burglary, rape, assault and molestation of minors.
-Dates include; (March 2, 1962; January 11, 1965; May 15, 1967; October 1969; June 9, 1970; August 21, 1975 and May 22, 1978).
+He moved to California in the late 1950s along with his mother, and over the next 20 years, Jackson was repeatedly arrested on charges of committing crimes such as burglary, rape, assault, and molestation of minors between 1962 and 1978.

-The last time he was released was on September 12, 1981, after which he started work as a Handyman for some time, as well as doing other odd jobs.
-Up until the age of 44, Jackson was living with his mother in her home in Montclair.
+The last time he was released was on September 12, 1981, after which he started working as a handyman for some time, as well as doing other odd jobs.
+Up until his final arrest at the age of 44, Jackson was living with his mother in her home in Montclair.

-Murder of Joan Stewart

-On January 5, 1982, Jackson attacked 44-year-old Joan Stewart, a San Francisco City College biology professor.
-Jackson raped, strangled, and stabbed her several times in the woodlands near Montclair.
-On January 6, the morning after the murder, Stewart's body was found.
-On her body police noticed a half-eaten piece of Canadian bacon, which was odd because Stewart was a vegetarian.
-They soon came to the conclusion that who ever the killer was, they were eating Canadian bacon when they attacked Stewart, and must have accidentally dropped it.
-During the investigation, several eyewitnesses who were around during the time were found.
-They reported a suspicious vehicle driving erratically, and one neighborhood reported the vehicle trying to lure children into it.

-The person described driving the car was a black male, with bushy hair and a scruffy mustache.
-It was found during the investigation that this vehicle was seen parked nearby when Stewart was attacked.
-They wrote down the license plate on the car.
-The vehicle was spotted on January 8, by a police patrol car, and they questioned its owner, who was Jackson.